Ocular neuralgia

 Currently, glaucoma is one of the main causes of vision loss in Spain.

-El acute glaucoma is one of the conditions that can cause ocular neuralgia accompanied by blurred vision, red eye, nausea and vomiting.
+Acute glaucoma is one of the conditions that can cause ocular neuralgia accompanied by blurred vision, Red eye, nausea and vomiting.
 Early diagnosis is the key to preventing glaucoma from causing total vision loss.

 dry eye syndrome

-Un tear production deficit it can cause dryness of the eye surface, what we know as Dry eye syndrome.
-If the pathology persists we will call it severe dry eye syndrome.
+A deficit in tear production can cause dryness of the ocular surface, which we know as Dry eye syndrome.
+If the pathology persists, we will call it Severe dry eye syndrome.

-This condition is chronicle and so far there is no cure, but it can be treated with the use of eye drops and artificial tears that help calm the symptoms.
+This condition it's chronic and so far there is no cure, but it can be treated with the use of eye drops and artificial tears that help to calm the symptoms.

-People with dry eye experience intense episodes of ocular neuralgia, foreign body sensation inside the eye, sensitivity to light, headache and excessive tearing.
+People with dry eye experience intense episodes of ocular neuralgia, sensation of a foreign body inside the eye, sensitivity to light, headache and excessive tearing.

 Conjunctivitis

-La conjunctivitis is inflammation of the conjunctiva, the transparent tissue that covers and protects the sclera, the white part of the eye.
+La conjunctivitis It is the inflammation of the conjunctiva, the transparent tissue that covers and protects the sclera, the white part of the eye.

-When a person has conjunctivitis, in addition to eye pain, Presents excessive tearing, redness of the sclera, yellowish discharge, legañas and feeling of having grit or a foreign body inside the eye.
+When a person has conjunctivitis, in addition to eye pain, they have excessive tearing, reddening of the sclera, yellowish discharge, rheum, and a feeling of grit or a foreign body inside the eye.

 Many people get used to living a hectic pace of life in which worries and fears predominate.
-Many times stress, without warning, turns into a generalized anxiety disorder.
+Many times stressWithout warning, it transforms into a generalized anxiety disorder.

-This condition is one of the main causes of ocular neuralgia not associated with ophthalmic diseases directly.
+This condition is one of the main causes of ocular neuralgia not directly associated with ophthalmological diseases.

 • Infections of the cornea.